jarinfrench/scripts/README.txt

 This directory contains a set of scripts that have been developed by Jarin French for furthering research goals.

-alphabetize_bib.py: An attempt to create a script that automatically alphabetizes a LaTeX .bib file.
-Still a work in progress.

 angles_generator.py: A simple script that generates a list of angles for use in other scripts (i.e. genOrientationMatrices.sh).